Acelib25/Discord-Bot-JS/README.md

 Example:

 Some code you borrowed, etc

-//From AceJS by Acelib25 https://github.com/Acelib25/Discord-Bot-JS
+"From AceJS by Acelib25 https://github.com/Acelib25/Discord-Bot-JS"